zscaler/terraform-provider-zpa/docs/resources/zpa_application_segment_browser_access.md

   - `certificate_id` - (String) - ID of the BA certificate.
 Refer to the data source documentation for [`zpa_ba_certificate`](https://github.com/zscaler/terraform-provider-zpa/blob/master/docs/data-sources/zpa_ba_certificate.md)
   - `domain` - (String) - Domain name or IP address of the BA app.
   - `allow_options` - (Boolean) - If you want ZPA to forward unauthenticated HTTP preflight OPTIONS requests from the browser to the app..
 Supported values: `true` and `false`
+  - `microtenant_id` (Boolean) The unique identifier of the Microtenant for the ZPA tenant.
+If you are within the Default Microtenant, pass microtenant_id as `0` when making requests to retrieve data from the Default Microtenant.
+Pass microtenant_id as null to retrieve data from all customers associated with the tenant.

+⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
+The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.

 ### Optional